Instructor: Tim Chumley

 • 0-60: F

 Academic integrity: It is very important for you to follow the Honor Code in all of your work for this course.
 Collaboration on homework assignments is encouraged.
 However, it is important that you only write what you understand, and that it is in your own words.
-My first instinct is always to trust you, but I cannot give credit for plagiarized work and might have to refer such issues to the deans.
+My first instinct is always to trust you, but I cannot give credit for plagiarized work and might have to refer such issues to the academic deans.
 If you have any questions about whether something is an Honor Code violation, please ask me.

 Students with disabilities: If you have a disability and would like to request accommodations, please get in touch with me.
 We’ll work together, along with Disability Services, to make sure the class is accessible and equitable.